PizzaWhisperer/drandjs/README.md

 ## Usage

-drandjs has a single function `fetchAndVerify(identity, distkey)` to fetch and verify public randomness from a drand network.
+drandjs has several public functions which allow to fetch configuration files or *public* randomness from a drand node.
+In order to know which drand node to contact and to be able to verify the randomness fetched from this node, an identity and a distributed key have to be specified.

 ### Identity